1 OKR example for Aws Solutions Architect

 Make a call on the 3rd update.
 You should be either back on track, or off track.
 This sounds harsh but it's the best way to signal risks early enough to fix things.

-How to turn your Aws Solutions Architect OKRs in a strategy map
+How to track your Aws Solutions Architect OKRs

 Quarterly OKRs should have weekly updates to get all the benefits from the framework.
 Reviewing progress periodically has several advantages: